0 Recently Viewed Program(s)

 Definitions used

-Employment rate - the number of employed graduates as a percentage of all those graduates that responded to the survey and were in the labour force
+Employment rate: the number of employed graduates as a percentage of all those graduates who responded to the survey and were in labour force.

-Annualized salary - graduates were given a choice to provide salary information in a form of annual or monthly income, daily or weekly earnings or hourly wages.
-If the student provided this info in a unit other than the annual salary, the following calculations were used to derive respondents' annualized salaries in full-time jobs:
+Annualized salary: graduates were given a choice to provide salary information as annual or monthly income, daily or weekly earnings or hourly wages.
+If the student provided this information in a unit other than the annual salary, the following calculations were used to derive respondents’ annualized salaries in full-time jobs:

 • Hourly wage X (hours worked per week) X 52